 As a naturally occurring polysaccharide commonly derived from algae or seaweed, sodium alginate’s abundance and low cost make it a popular biomaterial for cellular encapsulation and bioprinting .
 Sodium alginate forms a hydrogel through sodium-calcium ion exchange.
 As this crosslinking process occurs very quickly, sodium alginate can be difficult to bioprint on its own.
 Many studies combine this reagent with other materials to create a hybrid bioink or use complex multi-crosslinking steps to create 3D geometries (2-4).
 Here, we present a simplified process for printing sodium alginate with the use of Pluronic F127 as temporary support.
 However, the FRESH method of bioprinting is suggested for the best resolution and for the fabrication of more complex 3D structures.
-This process creates viable 3D structures of cell-laden alginate with repeatable, accurate geometries.
+This viability report analyzes 3D structures of cell-laden bioprinted alginate with repeatable, accurate geometries.

 - Bioprinted Collagen Viability

 - LAP and Irgacure Viability with GelMA

 - PLGA Viability Report

 Thin Film Viability

 Bioprinted viability was first tested by comparing bioprinted thin films to pipetted thin films.
 Both 2% and 5% bioprinted thin films had over 85% viability compared to non-bioprinted controls.
 No statistical differences were found between 2% and 5% groups at each time point.

 Bioprinted Ring Viability